 Finely dice the red onion, crush the cloves of garlic, and chop up the jalapenos.

 Now we begin cooking!
 Start with some oil or ghee (Indian clarified butter) in a frying pan.
 (Apparently, what makes really great re-fried beans is cooking with lard.
 Since I am a vegetarian, that was not an option for me.
 But, it turned out quite well when I used oil, it also worked well with ghee.)
 Since I believe in Ayurveda (an ancient system of Indian medicine see here for more) I actually prefer cooking with ghee; it’s supposed to be healthier than oil.
-Go here for some information about ghee as well as a recipe.
+If you’d like to read my recipe, go here.